Adrian-Samoticha/zmija/README.md

 <br>

 # Usage
-**Żmija** lets you define sections in your code where code is generated automatically in accordance to a Python script that you provide.
+**Żmija** lets you define sections in your code where code is generated automatically in accordance to a provided Python script.
 Such a section typically looks like this:

 ```Python
 /* ~ZMIJA.GENERATOR: